How do you ask for an EHC plan?

 2. School or setting completes the request for a needs assessment form

-We'll need information from you and your child or young person's school or educational setting if you're asking for a needs assessment.
-The school will complete the request form with your help.
+We'll need information from you and your child's school or educational setting if you're asking for a needs assessment.
+The school or educational setting will complete the request for a needs assessment for an EHC plan form with your help.
+They will also ask you to complete the summary of parent or carer views form.
 You'll be asked information about:

-- you and your child or young person's views, wishes and goals
+- you and your child's views, wishes and goals

 - your child's strengths and needs

-- any existing support your child or young person has both at school and at home
+- any existing support your child has both at school and at home

-You can also speak to your child or young person's school or educational setting or contact the SEN team to:
+You can also speak to your child's school or educational setting or contact the Education and Early Help (SEND) Team to:

 - provide additional information to support the request